Outcomes | WTCS Skip to content

 of graduates live and work in Wisconsin

-Median salary for all degrees
+median salary for all degrees

 WTCS graduates consistently demonstrate strong earning potential.